steffenkd/nvim/README.md

 - [theena's](https://theena.net/) writing implementation [OVI-Write](https://github.com/MiragianCycle/OVIWrite)
 Thankyou very much!

-It is a neovim implementation for writers, bloggers and zettelkasten enthusiasts.
+This is a neovim implementation for writers, bloggers and zettelkasten enthusiasts.
-It has:
-- zenmode focused writing
+It has the following features:
-- markdown-browser-preview
+- markdown-browser-preview (toggle on/off).
-- light/dark-mode colorscheme
+- light/dark-mode colorscheme (toggle on/off).
-- zettelkasten ability (the extension is called *telekasten*)
+- zettelkasten ability (the extension is called *telekasten*.
-- zenmode for distraction free writing
+- zenmode for distraction free writing (toffle on/off).
+- telescope fuzzy finder for searching.
+- spell check (toggle on/off).
+- lsp (Language server protocol) can be activated, check out the ```init.lua``` file.
-- many other features which come automatically with neovim or which I haven't mentioned
+- many other features which come automatically with neovim or which I haven't mentioned or have been deactivated in the ```init.lua``` file.

-On Linux install the following packages with the package manager of your choice, so everything works fine:
+On Linux install the following packages with the package manager of your choice, so everything works:
 ```neovim ripgrep ack git nodejs xclip clang fd-find fzf curl python3 pandoc npm wget xsel wl-clipboard cmake gettext g++```
 Maybe some of them are not really necessary, but I haven't really checked.
 So better to install all of them.